 Friday, January 20

-So far, winter has been on the mild side.
+So far winter has been on the mild side.
 I haven't had the usual angst-ridden longings for sunnier weather.
-(Now watch what happens as a result of writing that down.)
+(But watch what happens as a result of writing that down.)

 Even though I haven't felt the urge to bury myself under 300 blankets while inhaling Meyer lemons for the next two months, I still crave the warm, summer-drenched ambiance of citrus.
 Any form of citrus.
 Yes, even a tangerine-vanilla martini (or two).